Sean Michaels (writer): Early career

 Michaels initially came to prominence as founder of Said the Gramophone, one of the first mp3 blogs, where he was among the first music critics to write about Arcade Fire, Beirut, Nicolas Jaar and Feist.
 His music criticism is known for a dreamy, literary writing style, contributing to his work as a writer in residence for events like the Dawson City Music Festival and, since 2009, Sappyfest.
-Six years after its founding, Said the Gramophone was recognized by Time as one of the world's 25 best blogs.
+Six years after its founding, Said the Gramophone was recognized by Time as one of the world's 25 best blog and was profiled in the book Track Changes: The Origin Story of Canadian Music on the Internet (1990-2010).

 His articles about travel, food and culture have appeared in Brick, The Walrus, and Reader's Digest.
 In 2010, Michaels was awarded a gold prize at the Canadian National Magazine Awards for a feature concerning the Parisian art guerrillas Les UX; this article first appeared in Brick and was later re-published by Gizmodo.
 He received a second National Magazine Award in 2013, for an article on Canadian circus, published by The Walrus.

 Michaels also writes short fiction; his short stories has been published in Maisonneuve, The New Quarterly, The Lifted Brow, and the anthologies We Are the Friction and The Art of Trespassing.

 Since 2009, Michaels has given several lectures on contemporary journalism and the music industry, including appearances at McGill University, Emerson College, Concordia University, and the Pop Montreal Symposium.
 He is a member of the Polaris Music Prize jury and assisted on the grand jury which selected Godspeed You!
 Black Emperor's 'Allelujah!
 Don't Bend!
 Ascend! as the best Canadian album of 2013.

 In 2010, Michaels formed an absurdist improv duo with Vinny Francois called Venezuela.
 They performed several early shows at the Montreal Improv Theatre.
 In 2011, they were featured at the Montreal Fringe Festival and opened for Tig Notaro.
 His most recent theatrical credit is in Mark Slutsky's acclaimed short film Sorry, Rabbi as Hasid #5.